Caleno83/24G-Front-End-Test-Project/README.md

 <h3>Things That I Learned</h3>

 <a>
-The only thing that I learned so much, and It took a little bit of time was creating modals, and adding all the information there from the get request.
+The only thing that I learned so much, and It took a little bit of time was creating modals, and adding all the information there from the API Get Request.
 It was nice learning something new as always
 </a>

 <h3>Things That Gave Me Difficulty</h3>